HermanGareis/DataAggregatorApp/README.md

 This is a MicroService that consumes a Kafka Topic containing information from the Italian Goverment Lombardia region API with regards of the ammount of people vaccinated in each Comune.

-The data consumed is then stored in a MongoDB database.
+The data recieved from the Kafka Topic will automatically be saved in a MongoDB.

 The application then implements a controller with calls to different methods to fetch data from the database and retrieve it.